ENCODE-DCC/long-read-rna-pipeline/docs/reference.md

 }
 ```

+Note that default resources for running with full sized data have been defined in the main pipeline wdl, and do not need to be defined in the `input.json`, if you are happy with the defaults.

 The following elaborates on the meaning of each line in the input file.

 * `long_read_rna_pipeline.fastqs` Is a list of gzipped input fastqs, one file per replicate.